Organization for Universal Safety and Prosperity (OUSP)

 We believe that the greatest obstacle to the maximization and safeguarding of this kind of progress has been the shared core failure of all existing economic models - the inability to solve or properly address the question of value.
 Here is our best analysis.

-Solving the Problem of Value
+The Problem of Value

 1) Mercantilism